justinsowhat/pymetamap/README.rst

 This will take a list of sentences and extract concepts using MetaMap then return them in the form of a list of Concept objects.

-This is originally written by Anthony Rios <https://github.com/AnthonyMRios/pymetamap>
+This is originally written by `Anthony Rios <https://github.com/AnthonyMRios/pymetamap>`_.

-I added some minor features that were necessary while I was working on my thesis using this library.
+I added some minor features and modifications that were necessary while I was working on my thesis using this library.
+I thought they might be useful for others too, so I committed my changes here.

 How to Install
 --------------